dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 Cache misses on write operations can be handled in two ways:

-* In a *write-allocate or fetch on write miss* cache, the data for the missed location is loaded into the cache from the lower level of the hierarchy, and the write operation is subsequently handled like a write hit.
+* In a *write-allocate* cache, the data for the missed location is loaded into the cache from the lower level of the hierarchy, and the write operation is subsequently handled like a write hit.
-* If the cache uses a *no-write-allocate policy*, the cache miss transaction is sent directly to the lower levels of the hierarchy, and the block is not loaded into the cache.
+* If the cache uses a *no-write-allocate* policy, the cache miss transaction is sent directly to the lower levels of the hierarchy, and the block is not loaded into the cache.

 Out of these options, most designs typically choose to implement a write-back cache with a write-allocate policy as both of these techniques try to convert subsequent write transactions into cache hits, without additional traffic to the lower levels of the hierarchy.
 Write-through caches typically use the no-write-allocate policy.